Labelling

-Labelling systems on the World Wide Web
+On the internet

-Labelling on the Web represent the chunks of information in our information environments and labelling is perhaps the most obvious way to show a site's organization schemes across multiple systems and contexts.
+Labelling on the web represents the chunks of information in information environments, where labelling is perhaps the most obvious way to show a site's organization schemes across multiple systems and contexts.

 Labelling systems are one of the major components in information architecture, and one of the first steps of an information architecture project is to identify, organize and label relevant chunks of information.
 When creating labels, the goal is to communicate efficiently, and without taking up too much space.
 Labels should be written in a language that's familiar to the users, and in a way that they will detect new and recognize similar concepts.

-In an information environment, labels occur in 2 formats – textual and iconic:
+In an information environment, labels are either textual or iconic.

 Textual labels

-Contextual links are hyperlinks to chunks of information on other pages or another location on the same page and need to draw meaning from their surrounding text.
+Contextual links are hyperlinks to information on other pages or another location on the same page, and need to draw meaning from their surrounding text.

-Headings: Labels are often used as headings to present subsequent information and create a hierarchy within contents.
+Labels are often used as headings to present subsequent information and create a hierarchy within contents.
 A hierarchical relationship between headings is established visually through consistent use of numbering, font size, color and styles, white spaces, indentation, or a combination of these items.

-Navigation system choices: There is no standard for a navigation system but common categories might be:
+When used in a navigation system there is no standard, but common categories might be: